bonds/hnweekly/README.md

 This web app shows an Atom feed of the top rated Hacker News articles from the past week.
-Enjoy it, in all its RSS glory by clicking [here][1].
+Enjoy it, in all its RSS glory, by clicking [here][1].

 ## Why